-The Northeast Hub is pleased to invite applications for Seed Fund grants.
-2020 grants applications will be accepted through the below submission form in two rounds:
+The Northeast Hub is pleased to invite applications for the 2021 Seed Fund Grant cycle.
+Applications must be submitted through the below linked form by 5:00 p.m.
+(EST) on Friday, October 1, 2021.

 For more information about the seed fund grant program, scroll down or click through the navigation bar below.
 Contact email@example.com with any questions.